 Testers and developers use their expert knowledge to test and develop the software and make it error free before its release.
 The various techniques adopted by testers to validate the functionality, quality and other properties of an application are:

 The first level of functional testing, Unit Testing, is the most micro-level of testing performed on software.
 The purpose of this testing is to test individual units of source code together with associated control data to determine if they are fit for use.
 Unit testing is performed by the team of developers before the setup is handed over to the testing team to formally execute the test cases.
 It helps developers verify internal design and logic of the written code.
 One of the biggest benefits of this testing is that it can be implemented every time a piece of code is modified, allowing issues to be resolved as quickly as possible.

-Also known as module and program testing, component testing is the phase in which individual software modules are tested to find defects and errors in the module and to verify the functioning of software module.
+Also known as a module and program testing,component testing is the phase in which individual software modules are tested to find defects and errors in the module and to verify the functioning of the software module.
 Component testing can be performed in isolation from the rest of the system, depending on the development life cycle model chosen for that particular application.

 Integration Testing provides the opportunity to combine all the units within a program and test them as a group.
 This testing level is designed to find interface defects between modules or functions, which becomes extremely beneficial as it enables a tester to determine the efficiency of various units running together.
 Integration testing is further divided in two ways: